 “You never know what’s going to happen,” he says.

-“Without question, Simpson absolutely set the tone for me believing that I could do something like this,” he says.
+“Without question, Simpson absolutely set the tone for me believing that I could do something like that,” he says.
 “The kind of confidence that it instills in young people is a remarkable thing, and I run into other people with great frequency who had that Simpson Experience.
 It’s an intangible thing.”

 Looking back, Stolen says he probably had better training for his theatre duties as a music student and singing actor than he might have realized.
 The opera program, for example, built scenery and used the same stages and equipment that a dramatic production would.
 More than that, he says, he benefited from a campus-wide attitude that excellence was within every student’s grasp.